You HAVE QUESTIONS, WE HAVE ANSWERS

-Can you tell me about the MSW Profession?
+Can you tell me about the Social Work Profession?

-The MSW is a profession that uses a strengths-based person-in-environment framework in working with individuals, families, groups, organizations, and communities.
-Social work is a distinct profession from that of psychology, counseling, marriage and family therapy, and other mental health professions.
-The MSW degree prepares students to be a leader in the field and work towards social justice.
+Social Work is a profession that uses a strengths-based person-in-environment framework in working with individuals, families, groups, organizations, and communities.
+Social work is distinct from psychology, counseling, marriage and family therapy, and other mental health professions.
+The MSW degree prepares students to be ethical, effective leaders in providing services to people, while working toward social justice.

 What are the entrance requirements for the Master of Social Work program?

 The admission to our MSW degree program requires a Bachelor's degree from a regionally or nationally accredited or approved international institution for the Foundation Track.
-For the Advanced Track the MSW degree program requires a BSW from a CSWE accredited program.
+For the Advanced Standing track the MSW degree program requires a BSW from a CSWE accredited program.

 - We do not require that you take the GRE, GMAT or other graduate school entrance examination.